PacktPublishing/Node-Cookbook-3rd-Ed/10-Dealing-With-Security/content.md

 > in this chapter.

-Setting the `X-XSS-Protection` header to `1; mode=block` instructs the browser to refuse to render when it detects a Reflected XSS attack (e.g. a non-persistent attack, such as crafting a URL with a query parameter the executes JavaScript).
-However this shouldn't be relied on as full XSS protection, since there are other types of XSS attacks and the ability for a browser to detect a reflected XSS attack in the first place is non-trivial (and has been inneffective in the past).
+Setting the `X-XSS-Protection` header to `1; mode=block` instructs the Internet Explorer to refuse to render when it detects a Reflected XSS attack (e.g. a non-persistent attack, such as crafting a URL with a query parameter the executes JavaScript).
+In Chrome the `X-XSS-Protection` header is used to opt-out (by setting to `0`) of Chromes XSS auditor, which will automatically attempt to filter out malicious URL pieces.

+In either case the `XSS-Protection` header shouldn't be relied on as complete protection from XSS attacks, since it deals only with Reflected XSS which is only one type.
+Additionally, the ability for a browser to detect a reflected XSS attack place is non-trivial (and can be worked around, see the **Guarding Against Cross Site Scripting (XSS)** recipe).

 One other header that `helmet` sets by default is the `Strict-Transport-Security` which is only enabled for